 Through the Molasses Swamp

 That night plating job lead to an assistant pastry chef role.
-I was certain I could rule the world at that point, s0 I moved to Boston and worked my way up the pastry chain.
+I was certain I could rule the world at that point, so I moved to Boston and worked my way up the pastry chain.
 Eventually, I landed the pastry chef position at Locke Ober.
 If you’re not familiar with Locke Ober, don’t worry about it, I wasn’t either.
 When I walked into my interview and saw Chef Lydia Shire’s James Beard Award on the wall I thought to myself, “Oh crap, I think that’s good or something.”
 Luckily, my clueless ass got the job.
 Locke Ober is sadly now closed, but it was just the coolest.
-Hidden nooks, silver chaffing dishes, whispers of Kennedy/Monroe rendezvous in private dining rooms, 100-year-old cast iron molds, an old phone booth likely used by every old gangster in Boston, gold-leaf ceilings.
+Hidden nooks, silver chaffing dishes, whispers of Kennedy/Monroe rendezvous in private dining rooms, 100-year-old cast iron molds, an antique phone booth likely used by every gangster in Boston, gold-leaf ceilings.
 It is a treasure lost.

 I also hated that job.
 Glad it happened, but whoa, tough!
 I started making cakes on the side for family, friends, and other chefs with the thought that maybe cake was a better direction.
 An email from the now defunct Pastry Scoop about a sugar flower class in NYC with Ron Ben Israel piqued my interest.
 I wasn’t sure who he was either, but the flowers looked real.
 Really real.
 No one around here was making cakes with flowers like that.
-I woke up at 5am every Saturday for three weeks and drove down and back from NH all in the same day so that I wouldn’t have to take time off to do the class.
+I woke up at 5am every Saturday for three weeks and drove down and back from NH to NYC all in the same day so that I wouldn’t have to take time off to do the class.
 I fell in love with making flowers and Wild Orchid Baking Co. was born.

 Over the Gum Drop Mountains